The National Curriculum for Physical Education aims to ensure that all pupils:

 Physical Education at Norwood Primary school provides pupils with not only the enjoyment of activity but also the reasons behind its importance.
-Pupils understand why they need to do regular exercise and keen to do what they can to achieve this.
+Pupils understand why they need to do regular exercise and are keen to do what they can to achieve this.

-PE will help pupils develop a Growth Mindset through practice and perseverance.
+PE helps pupils develop a Growth Mindset through practice and perseverance.
 It teaches the importance of respecting others, being humble in victory and gracious in defeat.
 It promotes the need for discipline and sticking to rules.
 All that is taught and learnt through Physical Education can be taken back into the classroom and built upon.

 Indoor PE kit consists of a plain white t-shirt and plain black shorts.
 Often pupils will be in bare feet for these lessons unless a child in the class has an infection on their foot.
 In these cases, all pupils in the class would be expected to either wear black plimsolls of trainers.

 Outdoor PE kit consists of the same plain white t-shirt and plain black shorts that pupils wear for indoor PE but in the colder month’s pupils are encouraged to wear more layers.
-In these instances, pupils should wear a plain black or grey jumper (no hoods or zips due to health and safety reasons) and plain black or grey tracksuit bottoms.
+In these instances, pupils should wear a plain black or grey jumper (no hoods or full length zips due to health and safety reasons) and plain black or grey tracksuit bottoms.
 Trainers or plimsolls can be worn outside.

 All jewellery needs to be removed prior to the lesson and earrings need to be taken out by the pupils themselves.
 If these cannot be removed, these must be covered with either tape or plasters supplied by home.

-Hair must be tied back.
+Long hair must be tied up.

 SOKE Cluster Opportunities